 I launch away from the kitchen sink, skid across the linoleum, tear through the bedroom, and round the corner to the bathroom.
-My granddaughter is up against the bathroom wall, white faced and wailing.
+Rosa, who went to the bathroom to brush her teeth before bed, is now up against the wall, white faced and wailing.

-I lean down to her and put my hands on her shoulders.
+I lean down to my granddaughter and put my hands on her shoulders.
 “What?
 What is it?”

 She points, finger shaking, at the bottom shelf in the open wall cabinet, where we put our laundry.
 “Uh,… uh,.. a … k-kreecher!” she wails.